 A baby can start using a high chair when they have the necessary level of strength and stability, which means they should be able to hold their head steady and sit upright.

-Most babies are therefore ready to start using a high chair at round 6 months old, although some babies may take a little longer before being ready.
+Most babies are therefore ready to start using a high chair at around 6 months old, although some babies may take a little longer before being ready.

 Typically most children transition from a baby chair between the ages of 18-36 months.